euotiniel/links/README.md

 ## page links

-Simple page with the links to my social networks to practice Astro JS
+Simple page with the links to my social networks - practice Astro JS